Suppliers China Huawei

 Huawei Cloud

-Huawei is a provider of Industrial IoT infrastructure as a service (iaas), platform as a service (paas), application infrastructure and middleware, analytics and modeling, functional applications, cybersecurity and privacy, networks and connectivity, processors and edge intelligence, and sensors technologies, and also active in the automotive, cities and municipalities, electrical grids, electronics, equipment and machinery, healthcare and hospitals, oil and gas, pharmaceuticals, telecommunications, and transportation industries.
+Huawei is a provider of Industrial IoT infrastructure as a service (iaas), platform as a service (paas), application infrastructure and middleware, analytics and modeling, cybersecurity and privacy, networks and connectivity, processors and edge intelligence, sensors, and functional applications technologies, and also active in the automotive, cities and municipalities, electrical grids, electronics, equipment and machinery, healthcare and hospitals, oil and gas, pharmaceuticals, telecommunications, and transportation industries.

 Technologies